 In his remarks, Bales called journalists the “secret weapons” and “secret heroes of abolition,” citing reporters Frederick Douglass, William Lloyd Garrison, E. Benjamin Skinner, and Nicholas Kristof, among others.

-As long as there have been journalists, there have been stories about slavery to report.
 From before the Civil War until today, reporters have exposed slavery’s existence.
 Their stories awakened public awareness to slaves' lives and to the efforts of abolitionists to free them.
 In the mid-19th century—as the PBS American Experience series “The Abolitionists” attests—many of those fighting to abolish slavery (such as William Lloyd Garrison, Angelina Grimké, Harriett Beecher Stowe, and Frederick Douglass) also published newspapers or wrote books to carry forth their message.

 Adam Hochschild, author of "Bury the Chains: Prophets and Rebels in the Fight to Free an Empire’s Slaves," describes how slavery’s abolition in the British Empire aligned with the emergence of “what we would call human rights journalism.”